List of The Dumping Ground characters: Ross Maydons

 Ross Maydons, portrayed by William Talbot, made his first appearance on 5 October 2018 in series 6 of The Dumping Ground during the episode "Home".
 He made his second appearance in series 7 during the episode "The Return of the Freaky Twins".
 In "Nobody's Perfect", it was revealed from a DNA test that Ross is Floss' brother.
+This likely means Ross' half-sister, Fee, is not actually related to him, but this is never discussed.